olympusone/spree_donations/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Apply discount to the donation

+You can add discount or any adjustment to the donation orders simply applying Donation Promotion Rule.

 ## Testing